alexjurkiewicz/acts/README.rst

 Download
 --------

-You can use the development version of acts by cloning this repository, or `download the latest stable release (.zip) <https://github.com/alexjurkiewicz/acts/archive/1.0.zip>`_.
+You can use the development version of acts by cloning this repository, or `download the latest stable release (.tar.gz) <https://github.com/alexjurkiewicz/acts/archive/1.1.tar.gz>`_.

 Usage
 -----